 Living with a mental illness is challenging, living with one that is not stabilized can be debilitating.
 So what can you do?

 I’m often asked what are the things I do to keep well and mentally stable?
 So I’ve decided to write a couple of blog posts on this very point.
 I use the acronym FSTEP that stands for Food, Sleep, Treatment, Exercise, and Perception.
 By assessing and keeping my attention on each one of the FSTEP elements, it supports my mental health stability and high function life I’ve been accustom to for the past 15 years.
-If you feel like using or trying out the worksheet, download it here for free.
-FSTEP Daily Boxes
+If you feel like using or trying it out you can download it here for free.

 FSTEP – Sleep